Is Mould in the Bathroom Dangerous?

 Just as there are different varieties of mould, there are many different types of mycotoxin.
 Black mould produces trichotecene mycotoxins which are known as some of the most toxic and hardy kinds.
 They can take up to several years to be broken down naturally and can’t easily be removed from homes once they’ve been dispersed.

 Although minor mould isn’t likely to cause you any distress, the longer it is left, the more damaging it can become.
+It is also important to keep in mind that black mould exposure can be more dangerous for those with weakened immune systems or lung disease.

 This is why it’s important to inspect and thoroughly treat any mould you have in your bathroom.
 You might not always be able to see the mould, but other physical indications that it’s there include musty odours, warped walls, and peeling paint.

-There are a couple of popular methods for removing black mould, including using bleach, baking soda, or vinegar.
 No matter which method you use or how small the mould infestation, be sure to properly ventilate the room while you work, wear protective gloves, and use a face mask to avoid breathing in spores.
+It is also recommended to ensure your bathroom is effectively ventilated at all times to prevent the build-up of black mould spores.

 How to avoid black mould

-Stay protected against household mould by choosing to get shower wall panels.
 Browse our range today or call us on 01827 714 255 for more information.